jp43/DockBox/README.rst

   * moebatch

   Can be downloaded over `there <https://www.chemcomp.com/MOE-Molecular_Operating_Environment.htm>`_.
 Make sure the MOE environment variable (pointing towards MOE's installation directory) has been correctly exported.
 Note that a valid license of MOE is required.

+**Note**: In case rescoring is enabled (*rescoring=yes* in the configuration file, see below), it is recommended to also enable minimization of the poses (*minimize=yes* in the configuration file).
+In this case, AmberTools (serial version) 14, 15, 16 or 17 is required for minimization.
+Make sure main AMBER executables are accessible from the PATH variable including sander, tleap, antechamber and parmchk which are used by DockBox.

 Commands
 ********